 The role of Mayor

 The role of Mayor is a non-political post and the Mayor is the civic head of the Council.
-Within the Borough, the Mayor takes precedence over all except the Queen and her representative, the Lord Lieutenant.
+Within the Borough, the Mayor takes precedence over all except the King and his representative, the Lord Lieutenant.
 This high standing is a traditional one of honour and dignity, rather than constitutional.
 The Mayor is the "first citizen of the Borough" and acts as an 'ambassador' for the Council.

 In addition, the Mayor acts as Chairman at meetings of the Full Council and has an important role in regulating proceedings and debate.
 This role is formally set out in the Council's Constitution.
 Runnymede is one of the few councils which continues to operate a committee-based system, giving every councillor - as opposed to simply a smaller executive - a practical input into the way local services are administered.